 s.trackingServerSecure = "smetrics.mysite.com"

-If you are moving to first-party cookies from a long-standing implementation, or changing to a different first-party collection hostname, we recommend migrating visitors from the previous domain to the new domain.
+If you are moving to first-party data collection from a long-standing implementation, or changing to a different first-party collection hostname, Adobe recommends migrating visitors from the previous domain to the new domain.

 See Visitor Migration in the Analytics Implementation Guide.